Magellan Magellan

 Orientation

-All exchange students are required to attend an orientation, which is held the week prior to the first day of classes.
+All new international students are required to attend an orientation, which is held the week prior to the first day of classes.

 Internships